divyanshdm13/metroapp/README.md

 > You should have at least elementary knowledge of Java Programming language to work on the project.
 > Knowledge of data structures like Graph and Heap and Algorithms like Dijkstra, BFS, DFS, etc is appreciated, however, it is not essential.
 > And lastly, some understanding of the Collection framework makes it a cakewalk journey.
 (If you don't know about the Collection framework it is not a                   problem, you can proceed without it and while working if you feel the need to know you can refer to https://www.geeksforgeeks.org/collections-in-java-2/ ).

-## That was all...
-You are all set to work on the project!!!!